igorshvch/MGTU-final/README.md

 # bachelor's thesis

-> try to make it fast, try to make it sharp, try to make it clean
+> make it fast, make it sharp, make it clean

 |||
 |-|-|